hyssostech/sketch-thru-plan-sdk-js/samples/scenario/README.md

 NOTE: active scenarios may be empty.
 If `createNewScenario()` is invoked, for example, `hasActiveScenario()` will return true, even if no symbols were added yet.

+### Synchronizing loaded content with a session

+The `syncScenarioSession()` method updates a session so it is synchronized with loaded content.
+Only the differences between the loaded content and the session result in STP update notifications broadcast to clients of a session.

+That is useful in cases where parts of a plan may have been developed offline, and are being brought together for joint work in a collaborative session.

+For a more detailed discussion of this method, see the [Sessions sample](../session/).

 ### Saving scenarios to external/persistent storage